-Sinth Canal Divisit by Divis program common
+Sinti Canai Dirai by D program commounty

 Commodity Agricultural Acres Enrolled

 Citrus 147

 Cow/Calf 12,525

 Equine 8

 Multiple Commodities 40

 Nursery 282

 Row/Field Crop 3

 Total 13,005 (56%)

-Table F-2.
-Agricultural lands enrolled in the Lake Harney, Lake Monroe, MSJR, andSmith Canal BMAP by BMP program commodity
+Table E-2.
+Agricultural lands enrolled in the Lake Harney, Lake Monroe, MSJR, and Smith Canal BMAP by BMP program commodity

-As of July 2024, 56% of the agricultural acres in the MSJR, and Smith Canal BMAP area are enrolled in FDACS' BMP program.
-Table F-2 shows the acreages enrolled in the BMP Program by commodity.
-Figure F-2 shows a map of the enrolled acres in the basin.
+As of July 2024, 56% of the agricultural acres in the Lake Harney, Lake Monroe, MSJR, and Smith Canal BMAP area are enrolled in FDACS' BMP program.
+Table E-2 shows the acreages enrolled in the BMP Program by commodity.
+Figure E-2 shows a map of the enrolled acres in the basin.
 It is important to note that producers often undertake the production of multiple commodities on their operations, resulting in the requirement to implement the applicable BMPs from more than one BMP manual.
 When this occurs, the acres enrolled under more than one BMP manual are classified as "multiple commodity" and not included in the individual commodity totals to prevent duplication.